Ophealitz/Test-/README.md

-<p align="center "
-    Hello My Name is Ophelia /Linxie
+    Hello My Name is Ophelia
-  <p align = "center"   im a
+    im a
     ambivert,
     im also a bit of a sensitive person when ignored.. basically you can talk to me if you want ! no need to be shy. im a bit of a nonsharing yumeshipper er..no- we can share if your f/o is him!(poly trust.).
-<p align ="center"     Things i Dislike - Dark shippers
+Things i Dislike - Dark shippers
         Proshippers/,
-  <p.  align = "center"      weirdos.. actually like mentioning sensitive stuff.
+      weirdos.. actually like mentioning sensitive stuff.
         things I like!:
         being supported ,
         being acknowledged by you!.